hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/content-warnings.md

 of the detail of your post by default.
 They must _consent_ to opt-in.
 In an ideal scenario, other users are able to make an informed decision to opt-in, i.e. _informed consent_.

+## Common examples of content warnings

+There are a few situations where content warnings are commonly used on the fediverse (not only on Hachyderm):

+1. Images of faces with eye contact
+1. Images of food and alcohol, even if they are not being consumed in excess
+   * Though they will also be behind a content warning if they are
+1. Text or media describing or showcasing violence
+   * This is common when discussing news around war violence or shootings
+   * Also common when sharing stories of personal trauma
+1. NSFW content
+   * Please see our [Sexual Content Policy](/docs/nsfw-policy/) for information that is specific to Hachyderm.
+1. Fandom-specific spoilers for various forms of entertainment like TV shows, movies, and books.

 ## How to structure a good content warning